-The Homeseekers' Register is an initiative set up by us in November 2010 to manage the sale of low cost home ownership properties, in respect of new build housing schemes, and each subsequent resale of these homes.
-The scheme offers an alternative to shared ownership schemes, often run by Housing Associations, or shared equity schemes, such as the Government's HomeBuy scheme.
+The Homeseekers' Register is an initiative set up by us in November 2010.
+It is to manage the sale of low cost home ownership properties.
+This is in respect of new build housing schemes and each subsequent resale of these homes.
+The scheme offers an alternative to shared ownership schemes.
+These are often run by Housing Associations, or shared equity schemes, such as the Government's HomeBuy scheme.

-Property prices in Eden are among the highest in Cumbria, and the Homeseekers' Register has been developed because we recognises that many local people have been priced out of the housing market due to the level of property prices.
-The low cost home ownership properties are generally new build properties which have been negotiated with private developers as their contribution to affordable housing through a planning obligation.
+Property prices in Eden are among the highest in Cumbria.
+The Homeseekers' Register has been developed because we recognise that many local people have been priced out of the housing market.
+This is due to the level of property prices.
+The low cost home ownership properties are generally new build properties.
+These have been negotiated with private developers as their contribution to affordable housing through a planning obligation.

 Applicants will need to demonstrate that:

-- They are in affordable housing need, that is they require the discount to purchase the property (Government recommendations on responsible borrowing are set at 3.5x single income, and 2.9x joint income).
+They are an affordable housing need.
+That is, they require the discount to purchase the property.
+Government recommendations on responsible borrowing are set at 3.5x single income, and 2.9x joint income.

-- They have a local connection to the area (as defined in our Core Strategy and the 'Section 106' legal agreement for the scheme).
-For more information see below Homeseekers Register local connection.
+They have a local connection to the area.
+That is, defined in our Core Strategy and the 'Section 106' legal agreement for the scheme.
+For more information, see the Homeseekers' Register local connection link below.

 The policy seeks to ensure low cost home ownership properties remain within reach of people on local incomes.
 The Homeseekers' Register seeks to achieve this through a percentage discount, based on the open market value:

 |Property Value (OMV)||Discount|

 |Over £100,000 - £115,000||35%|